 Communion can deepen your relationship with Jesus.
 While the physical reception of the Eucharist is a profound experience, spiritual communion provides an intimate prayer experience rooted in love and faith that connects you further.

-Spiritual Communion Prayer Can Provide Comfort When Separated
+Prayer Can Provide Comfort When Separated

 When illness or attending Mass is an impossibility, spiritual communion prayer offers comfort in knowing you remain united to Christ and can still experience His grace despite physical separation.
-This form of prayer allows faithful members to feel as if they can partake in communion every weekday, regardless of physical absence.
+This form of prayer allows faithful members to feel like they can partake in communion every weekday, regardless of physical absence.

 Spiritual Prayer to Achieve Growth